Elite-Modding-Team/ThaumicTweaker/README.md

 - **Flux Pollution Crash:** Fixes a client-side crash that occurs with large flux pollution values
 - **Primal Crusher:** Fixes Primal Crusher re-equipping while repairing
 - **Research Table:** Fixes shift-click inventory interaction for paper and scribing tools
+- **Screen Shake:** Fixes damage sound and screen shake caused by Boots of the Traveller and Cloudstepper Ring when taking zero fall damage
 - **Thaumatorium Crash:** Fixes a crash with some item insertion/extraction methods

 ---